Berat

 Where Is Berat Located?

-Berat is located in south-central Albania.
-It lies along the Osum River, nestled between the Tomorr Mountains to the east and the Shpirag Mountains to the west.
-Geographically, it’s about 120 kilometers (75 miles) south of Tirana, the capital of Albania.
+Berat is located in central Albania on the Osum River, between the Tomorr Mountains to the east and the Shpirag Mountains to the west.
+The historic quarters sit on both sides of the river, with the castle district rising above the old town.

 When Is The Best Time To Visit Berat?